fabioono25/csharpstudy/README.md

 During these more than 15 years, the language is gaining new improvements.
 Here are the versions:

-**v1.0:
+**Version 1.0:
-- Value Types vs Reference Types
+- Value Types
-- Conversions
-- Variables
-- Operators
+- Reference Types
-- Statements
+- Boxing and Unboxing
 - Classes
-- Structs
-- Arrays
 - Interfaces
+- Delegates
+- Events
+- Attributes

 **Version 1.2
-- Introduction
 - ForEach Support for IDisposable
 - Property Declarations
 - Attributes